DashboardCode/BsMultiSelect/README.md

 Actually plugin is ready for BS 5 that means for "no jquery".
 Almost ready "option refresh" and "whole data refresh" without the "attach/detach".
-The default dropdown menu and limitation should be provided next.
+The default dropdown menu (when filter is empty) and limitation of sizes should be provided next.
 Then going to move it to other frameworks: please suggest your options.
 Biggest analytical problem : should it be splitted to several npm packages.
 Please contact me if you want to discuss it.